Insensitizing control problems for the stabilized Kuramoto-Sivashinsky system: Introduction and general setting

 \item $\tau\in\mathbb R$ is unknown and small enough. \end{itemize}

 From the modeling point of view, when $h_i\equiv\xi_i\equiv 0$, $i=1,2$, and $\tau=0$, system \eqref{system-main} is the so-called stabilized Kuramoto-Sivashinsky system, which was proposed in \cite{FMK03} as a model of front propagation in reaction-diffusion phenomena and combines dissipative features with dispersive ones.
-For chosen initial data as above and given $(h_1,h_2)\in [L^2((0,T)\times \omega)]^2$, $(\xi_1,\xi_2)\in [L^2(Q_T)]^2$, the existence and uniqueness of solution